Linuxfabrik/monitoring-plugins/check-plugins/pip-updates/README.md

   --user                Only check packages installed in the user-site
                         directory.
   --virtualenv VIRTUALENV
-                        Path to a virtualenv activate script to source before checking for updates.
-Example: `/opt/sphinx-
-                        venv/bin/activate`
-  -w, --warning WARN    WARN threshold for the number of outdated packages.
+                        Path to a virtualenv activate script.
+The interpreter from that virtualenv is used to check for updates inside it.
+Example: `/opt/sphinx-venv/bin/activate` -w, --warning WARN    WARN threshold for the number of outdated packages.
                         Default: 10
 ```